The Standard (London newspaper)

-The London Standard, formerly the Evening Standard (1904–2024) and originally The Standard (1827–1904), is a long-established regional newspaper published weekly and distributed free of charge in London, England.
-It is printed in tabloid format, and also has an online edition.

-In October 2009, after being bought by Russian businessman Alexander Lebedev, the paper ended a 180-year history of paid circulation and multiple editions every day, and became a free newspaper publishing a single print edition every weekday, doubling its circulation as part of a change in its business plan.

-On 29 May 2024, the newspaper announced that it would reduce print publication to once weekly, after nearly 200 years of daily publication, as it had become unprofitable.
-Daily publication ended on 19 September 2024.
-The first weekly edition was published on 26 September 2024 under the new name of The London Standard.
+In October 2009, after being bought by Russian businessman Alexander Lebedev, the paper ended a 180-year history of paid circulation and multiple editions every day, and became a free newspaper publishing a single print edition every weekday.
+From September 2024, the newspaper reduced print publication to once weekly, after nearly 200 years of daily publication, as it had become unprofitable, relaunching under the new name of The London Standard with a magazine-like cover.

 History

-From 1827 to 2009
+From 1827 to 1960

 The newspaper was founded by barrister Stanley Lees Giffard on 21 May 1827 as The Standard.
 The early owner of the paper was Charles Baldwin.
 Under the ownership of James Johnstone, The Standard became a morning paper from 29 June 1857.
 The Evening Standard was published from 11 June 1859.
 The Standard gained eminence for its detailed foreign news, notably its reporting of events of the American Civil War (1861–1865), the Austro-Prussian War of 1866, and the Franco-Prussian War of 1870, all contributing to a rise in circulation.
 By the end of the 19th century, the evening edition eclipsed its morning counterpart.

 Both The Standard and the Evening Standard were acquired by C. Arthur Pearson in 1904.
 In May 1915, Edward Hulton bought the Evening Standard from Davison Dalziel.
 Dalziel had bought both papers in 1910, and closed The Standard, the morning paper, in 1916.
 Hulton introduced the gossip column Londoner's Diary, originally billed as "a column written by gentlemen for gentlemen".

+In 1923, Lord Beaverbrook, owner of the Daily Express, bought Hulton's newspapers, although he sold them shortly thereafter to the Daily Mails owner Lord Rothermere, with the exception of the Standard.
+It became a staunchly Conservative paper, harshly attacking Labour in 1945 in a high-profile campaign that backfired.